OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

 12. **Recommendations to the Board to make and adopt, alter, supplement or repeal the Internal Rules**
     1. **Support for multiple concurrent projects within the OpenWIS governance framework**
         1. JT - You may recall that I presented a paper on project governance at the meeting in Seoul, last year: [Support for multiple concurrent projects within the OpenWIS governance framework]({{ site.baseurl | prepend: site.url }}/assets/ATT-OWIS-SC-2016-6-governance_r4.pdf).
-        2. JT - I intend to insert the proposed amendments into the Internal Rules shortly, as a supplement.
-However, there is still time to send me any final review comments you may have.
+        2. JT - I intend to insert the proposed amendments into the Internal Rules, as a supplement.
-        3. JT - To prepare us for agenda item 13, I will just bring the section _Initiation of new projects_ up on the screen, to remind us of the process.
+    2. **Small changes that the Board agreed last year**
+        1. RESOLUTION-AM-2016-07: Clarification of the Internal Rules on Associate Partner eligibility to participate in the TC.
+            1. JT - Here is the pull request on GitHub, where you can see the changes to the file: [Amended Rule 6.4 as per RESOLUTION-AM-2016-07](https://github.com/OpenWIS/openwis-documentation/pull/144)
+            2. JT - This pull-request was closed without merging - the change was applied as part of #145.
+        2. RESOLUTION-AM-2016-08: Rule 9.1 change, declaring that license is chosen from OSI list.
+            1. JT - Here is the pull request on GitHub, where you can see the changes to the file: [Amended Rule 9.1 as per RESOLUTION-AM-2016-08](https://github.com/OpenWIS/openwis-documentation/pull/144)
+            2. JT - Ok?
+            3. All - Ok - #143 merged and closed.

 13. **New opportunities for collaboration**
 	  1. **Review proposals for projects that are compatible with the purpose and objectives of the OpenWIS Association and in the interest of Members and Partners**
+        1. JT - I will just bring the section _Initiation of new projects_ up on the screen, to remind us of the process.
-		    1. JT - So, for each potential new project, we are asking:
+		    2. JT - So, for each potential new project, we are asking:
             1. Does it match the purpose of OpenWIS Association?
 [1](http://openwis.github.io/openwis-documentation/articles/2-purpose.html#article-2.1)
             2. How / if the project governance could / should be integrated into OpenWIS?
             3. Whether any other Members or Partners want to contribute resources to the project?
-        2. JT - So let's just list the projects we have for consideration today:
+        3. JT - So let's just list the projects we have for consideration today:
             1. FMI SmartMet Server
             2. WIS 2.0 / OpenWIS5
             3. excel2wis